New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the prepare_tron_lifi_swap tool do? +

 Build an unsigned LiFi-routed cross-chain bridge with TRON as the source chain.
 User signs a TRON tx via Ledger over USB; the bridge protocol delivers tokens on the destination (any EVM chain or Solana) after the source confirms (typically 1-15 min).
 LiFi aggregates NearIntents, Wormhole, Allbridge, etc. The builder (1) decodes the TRON protobuf to extract the TriggerSmartContract envelope, (2) asserts the contract_address is the LiFi Diamond on TRON (TU3ymitEKCWQFtASkEeHaPb8NfZcJtCHLt) and the owner_address is the user's wallet, (3) decodes the inner ABI calldata's BridgeData tuple and cross-checks destinationChainId + receiver against the user's request — refuses on any mismatch.
 NEAR Intents routes (intermediate-chain settlement on NEAR's pseudo-chain 1885080386571452) are allowlisted via a hardcoded source-code constant so a hostile aggregator cannot fabricate 'intermediate-chain' encodings; receiver-side checks still apply unchanged.
 TRC-20 source flows REQUIRE a prior approve to the LiFi Diamond — call prepare_tron_trc20_approve first with spender: "TU3ymitEKCWQFtASkEeHaPb8NfZcJtCHLt" and the amount you intend to swap; insufficient allowance reverts the swap on-chain.
 BLIND-SIGN on Ledger (LiFi Diamond not in TRON app's clear-sign allowlist) — enable "Allow blind signing" in the on-device Solana app Settings; the device shows the txID, which the user matches against the txID in the prepare receipt.
 Pair the Ledger via pair_ledger_tron first.
 Broadcast goes via TronGrid's /wallet/broadcasthex endpoint (LiFi gives us only raw_data_hex, not the deserialized JSON shape /wallet/broadcasttransaction requires).
-It is categorised as a Destructive tool in the VaultPilot MCP MCP Server, which means it can permanently delete or destroy data.
+It is categorised as a Financial tool in the VaultPilot MCP MCP Server, which means it involves financial transactions.
 Block by default and require explicit approval.

 What parameters does prepare_tron_lifi_swap accept? +